+Here I am on my first ever trip to Italy.
 Bologna is the capital of the Emilia-Romagna Region and it’s known as the gastronomic capital of Italy.
-Besides the amazing Italian cuisine, Bologna will impress you with its rich history, beautiful architecture and picturesque narrow streets.
-Here’s a list of what to do and see in Bologna.
+Besides the amazing Italian cuisine, Bologna impressed me with its rich history, the beautiful architecture and the hidden skinny streets.
+Here’s a list of what to do, try and see in Bologna.

 How to get from Marconi Airport to Bologna city center?